pgpkg/pgpkg/docs/pages/features.md

 Rather than having to write a migration script for functions, you just change the source code, and pgpkg does the rest.
 It automatically resolves function dependencies and keeps your schema clean.

-This is a different approach to most migration tools which treat functions, views and triggers in the same way they treat tables and user-defined types.
+This is a different approach from most migration tools which treat functions, views and triggers in the same way they treat tables and user-defined types.
 But that's unwieldy.
 It can be really hard to find the current function definition in a migration system, and I believe that this leads to functions being seen as difficult to use, when in fact